top of page

 Best museums in Fes

 Established in 1582 by the powerful Saadi dynasty, this impressive fort was modelled after the fortified Portuguese outposts that dotted the region in the 16th century.
-Borj Nord is one of the largest and most significant military complexes in Fes and notable for its incorporation of European-influenced military architecture, reflecting the technological advancements that were transforming warfare at the time.
+It's notable for its incorporation of European-influenced military architecture, reflecting the technological advancements that were transforming warfare at the time.

-One of the museum's most noteworthy artefacts is an enormous Saadian cannon that was used during the 1578 Battle of Three Kings, which is considered one of the greatest Portuguese military defeats in history.
+One of the museum's most noteworthy artefacts is an enormous Saadian cannon that was used during the 1578 Battle of Three Kings (considered one of the greatest Portuguese military defeats in history).
 While this museum is a “must” for military buffs, I’d also recommend visiting for the panoramic views of Fes that are on offer from its elevated setting.

 Opening hours of the Museum of Arms: 9 am to 6 pm